Annual Research Grant Program

 Eligibility

-The Primary Investigator (PI) must be associated with a pre-accredited or accredited College of Osteopathic Medicine (COM) in the United States that is an AACOM member.
+The Principal Investigator (PI) must be affiliated with a pre-accredited or accredited college of osteopathic medicine (COM) in the United States that is an AACOM member.
 Developing COMs participating in AACOM’s consulting programs are also eligible.
 Funds will be issued directly to the affiliated COM.

 Selection Information